NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

+**I wrote a script: [custom_greeting.sh](speech-scripts/custom_greeting.sh).
+I always thought it would be cool to have a custom "Jarvis"-type assistant and liked the festival TTS engine.**

 ---
 Bonus: